 420’s are for the accomplished Opti and Blue Jay graduates who would like to expand their skill set by using the high performance Club 420.
 A Club 420 sailor must be at least 13 years old.
 Club 420’s are sailed as a two or three person crew, the helms-person and crew must weigh a minimum of 220 pounds.

 No need to bring lunch.
-We offer lunch daily from the Pool Side Snack Bar.
+We offer lunch daily for purchase from the Pool Side Snack Bar.
 Sailors will have a variety of lunch items to choose from.

 Registration is taken on a first come first serve basis.
 There is limited enrollment, so we urge you to register early.
 A discount applies for each additional child of same immediate family in the same program.